chinchay/fixingCfgFiles/README.md

 # fixingCfgFiles
+To use this code, it is necessary a POSCAR file with a head containing element names.
-Just modify the following lines in fixing_cfgFiles.cpp:
+To customize it, just modify the following lines in fixing_cfgFiles.cpp:

-  ## Names of all the participant elements:
+  ## Names of all participant elements:
+  ### (even if the element name is not present in the POSCAR)
   vector<string> allElementNames = {string("Co"), string{"Ni"}, string("Ti")};

   ## *.cfg file got from the mlp command: mlp select-add pot.mtp train.cfg new.cfg diff.cfg